-Distinguishing Employees From Independent Contractors for Tax Purposes
+Distinguishing Employees From Independent Contractors for Tax Law Purposes

 For tax purposes, each worker in the U.S. economy is either an employee or an independent contractor.
 The basic concept is that an employee works for someone else, while an independent contractor runs their own business, but the distinction is not always clear.
 However, the difference is critical because independent contractors do not receive the same benefits and rights as employees.
 Employers thus have an incentive to classify an individual as an independent contractor whenever possible, which means that employees are often misclassified as independent contractors.
 As a result, taxing authorities at the federal and state levels miss out on many payroll taxes that they should receive.

 The IRS devotes substantial efforts to identifying misclassification of employees.
 A business that is found to have misclassified an employee may be required to pay the employment taxes that should have been due, in addition to penalties.
 In deciding whether a worker is misclassified, the IRS will consider whether the business has the right to direct and control the worker.
 This means that the business can dictate not only the final product but also the manner in which the work is completed.
 If it can, that person is an employee.
 If the business does not have the authority to control how the worker does the job, that person is an independent contractor.
 It is important to be aware that the test considers authority to control, rather than actual control.
 Even if the business does not actually tell a worker how to do the job, the worker is an employee if the business has the right to tell the worker how to do the job.